blanksblanks/Coding-in-C/lab1/README.txt

 ***

-NOTE: I accidentally included the binary file for the "convert" executable and "a.out" because they were missing from certain points from the ".gitignore" file.
-It's interesting because even though "a.out" was supposed to eb ignored, git continued to track changes (perhaps because this file had already been added  changes were tracked until I committed when the file was deleted by the make clean instruction.
+NOTE ON GIT COMMITS: I accidentally included the binary file for the "convert" executable and "a.out" at some point because they were missing from ".gitignore".
+It's interesting because even though "a.out" was supposed to be ignored, git continued to track changes (perhaps because this file had already been added  changes were tracked until I committed when the file was deleted by the make clean instruction).
 I apologize for including binary code in the git log and will be more careful for the next assignment.

 ***